On-Campus Programs FAQs

 Wharton contracts Musiker Summer Discovery Programs to aid in various administrative and residential components of summer programming, including, but not limited to: marketing and recruitment, application hosting, payment and paperwork collection, residential staffing, student safety and supervision, and coordination of extracurricular and social activities.
 This allows Wharton faculty and staff full resources to perfect the academic curricula of each program and to deliver the most in-depth collegiate experience possible for our summer high school students.
 Wharton maintains full control of program admissions and content and oversees the residential components by working closely with Summer Discovery staff throughout the year.

 WHAT WILL STUDENTS DO OUTSIDE OF CLASS TIME?

 Outside of the academic day, summer high school students enjoy evening and weekend extracurricular and social activities and trips.
-Weekend day trips have previously included: Six Flags, King of Prussia Mall, or the Jersey Shore.
+Weekend day trips have previously included: Hershey Park, King of Prussia Mall, or a Phillies baseball game.
 Evening activities are designed to explore the city of Philadelphia’s many historic and cultural sites and to build lasting friendships with global peers.
 On campus activities include karaoke, trivia, soccer, Spikeball and many other indoor and outdoor games and events.

 WHAT CAMPUS RESOURCES WILL I HAVE ACCESS TO DURING THE SUMMER?

 Wharton summer high school students will have access to academic and recreational resources and facilities during their stay on Penn’s campus, including, but not limited to: Penn library systems, university wifi, learning support resources, campus tours and information sessions, Franklin Field, Hamlin Tennis Center, and Penn Park.
 (Access to the Pottruck Health and Fitness Center may be available for age-eligible students for an additional fee.)
 While computer labs are available for student use, we strongly encourage each program participant to bring a personal computer for use during the academic day.

 WHAT MEASURES ARE TAKEN TO ENSURE STUDENT HEALTH AND SAFETY?